► New Mercedes CLA Coupe on sale now

 Mercedes-Benz CLA Coupe: more details

-Mercedes is back with a third version of the A-class, as it looks to expand its line-up of cheaper compact cars.
-And rather than the upcoming Detroit motor show, it’s decided to show the new CLA at CES or the Consumer Electronics Show – an event usually associated with tech.
+Rather than launching the car at the 2019 Detroit motor show, Daimler decided to show the new CLA Coupe at CES or the Consumer Electronics Show – an event usually associated with tech.

-Take a look at the pictures here of the Orange Edition CLA, and it’s clear this car shares DNA with the new A-class - both inside and out.
-It’s longer, more flowing but inherently the same car – and it features the same tech-rich interior as its smaller, compact sibling – which is probably why Mercedes is choosing to reveal it at CES.
+Take a look at the pictures here of the Orange Edition CLA, and it’s clear this car shares DNA with the new A-Class – both inside and out.
+It’s longer, more flowing but inherently the same car – and it features the same tech-rich interior as its smaller, compact sibling – which is probably why Mercedes chose to reveal it at CES.

 According to Mercedes, the MBUX in the CLA is actually more advanced than the system originally was, and has learned new functions.
 CAR understands that the new MBUX can understand considerably more complex commands than before, and also doesn’t get confused between occupants in the car.
 Instead, it just responds to whoever initially said ‘Hey Mercedes.’
 We’re expecting these features to roll out to the existing A-class via an OTA update.